 Strap yourself in; this can get complicated – it is NOT just about standard coeliac testing or ‘gluten’ foods, trust me!

 In general, my advice is to do a Cyrex 3x if you want to confirm a gluten reactivity and what type that might be – you have to be eating wheat, rye or barley regularly.
 For why to do this rather than a standard coeliac test, see below.
 Don’t forget to do a total antibody GAM Test (PHC) test to make sure your results are viable if you think your immune system might be low – see more on that later.
-Then, if positive or negative, check your cross-reactive foods with a Cyrex 4 or FIT 132 (RG).
+Then, if positive or negative, check your cross-reactive foods with a Cyrex 4 or P88 Allergy Test (RG).
 Next, consider any other issues such as leaky gut, leaky blood-brain barrier, autoimmunity and triggers of that such as chemicals, environmental toxins and pathogens (bacteria, viruses etc) as described below.
 Use Cyrex 14 to start with for that.
+If you have given up gluten already, do the Gluten Gene Test instead.

 This medical field is evolving so fast it is sometimes hard to keep up!
 What we do know now is that there is a whole spectrum of gluten illnesses, not just coeliac disease (CD).
 CD is the most studied and is related to an autoimmune reaction in the gut, on the villi specifically, triggered by gliadin, one of the peptides in gluten grains.
 So far, so good.